• Facebook

 But teaching and leading can be compatible with family life – even the most family-friendly career choice going!

-All sessions run online (zoom) from 3.30pm to 4.30pm
+All sessions run live online (zoom) from 3.30pm to 4.30pm

 DATES FOR SPRING/SUMMER 2026 TUESDAY COHORT